pranavkamat11/Cab-Fare-Prediction/README.md

 * passenger_count - an integer indicating the number of passengers in the cab ride

 ## Steps Followed (refer project report)
-* missing value analysis
+1. missing value analysis
-* Outlier analysis
+2. Outlier analysis
-* Feature Engineering which involved creation of new column representing Haversine distance
+3. Feature Engineering which involved creation of new column representing the distance.
+This was calculated by applying Havesine formula by using the pickup and drop coordinates
-* Exploratory Data Analysis
+4. Exploratory Data Analysis
-* Modelling
+5. Tackled Multicollinearity using Pearson Correlation
+6. Model Development
+7. Hyperparameter tuning

 ## Regression Models Applied